the Location and Carrier of a Wireless Number:

 that spells a

-name or word.
-These "custom" numbers are charged extra but
+name or word on a phone keypad.
+These numbers are charged extra but

 can be utilized in different locations with virtual number assignments